erikwaskiewicz/somatic_db_prototype/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Are all relevant doccuments updated e.g. SOP, ReadME, Pull request

 Additional checklist for pipeline updates (if applicable)
+- [ ] Is the sensitivity or other key performance metrics unaffected by the changes?
+- [ ] If the environment changes has this been deployed and tested in place?
 - [ ] Has the pipeline version in the variables file been updated e.g. development > master
-- [ ] If the changes plausibly affect the sensitivity or other key performance metrics have these been tested and results recorded?
-- [ ] If the environment changes has this been deployed and tested in place?